Lôn Gwyrfai, Rhyd Ddu

-The path from Rhyd Ddu to Llyn y Gadair is even and wide and therefore suitable for some wheelchairs.
-The remainder of the path has some steep sections, and there is a footbridge to cross in Beddgelert Forest.
+The path from Rhyd Ddu to the opposite side of Llyn y Gadair is even and wide and therefore suitable for some powered Tramper type vehicles or power assisted wheelchairs.
+However the remainder of the path has some steep sections, and there is a footbridge or ford to negotiate within Beddgelert Forest.

 Traveline Cymru: 0871 200 22 33 or www.traveline-cymru.info